 Eat This and That

 This Mongolian drink is mildly alcoholic and made from fermented mare or camel milk.
-Advocates say the taste is “quite agreeable after getting used to it” and the flavor profile “refreshens and sparkles softly on the tongue”.
-Very few first time drinkers agree.
+Advocates say the taste is “quite agreeable after getting used to it” and the flavor profile “refreshes and sparkles softly on the tongue”.
+Very few first-time drinkers agree.

 This is a traditional English/Irish pudding made from the fresh blood of a slaughtered animal.
 Although similar to blood sausages found in other regions of the world, black pudding is distinctive for using a higher proportion of cereal (such as oatmeal) and various spices.